General information on employee assessment

 In general, these regulations also apply to citizens of EU Member States in Austria.

-Your salary tax is calculated as if you had earned the same amount over the entire year.
+Your wage tax is calculated as if you had earned the same amount over the entire year.
 If your income has fluctuated – due to a change of job, for example – an employee assessment is worthwhile.
 This will cause the tax to be recalculated and distributed equally across the year.
-This often reveals that too much tax has been paid and there will be a salary tax credit direct to your account.
+This often reveals that too much tax has been paid and there will be a wage tax credit direct to your account.
 On the other hand, if in your case it results in an additional tax payment, you may withdraw your application for employee assessment, unless there are grounds for compulsory assessment.

 With an employee assessment (Form L 1), you can claim the following after the end of the year: